vheikkiniemi/BasicsOfWebDevelopment2025S/Assignments/Task-D.md

-# Task C: Creating an HTML page with multimedia
+# Task D: Practicing CSS Selectors

 > [!NOTE]
 > The material was created with the help of ChatGPT and Copilot.

 ## 🎯 Objectives

-* Learn how to embed multimedia content in HTML
-* Understand Creative Commons licensing and legal use of images, audio, and video
+* Understand and apply different types of CSS selectors
-* Practice structuring content with semantic HTML
+* Practice targeting elements with element, class, id, group, descendant, and attribute selectors
-* Publish your project as an Azure Static Web App from a dedicated folder
+* Strengthen CSS structure and maintainability through clean, organized rules

 ---